jamesmontemagno/MonoDroidToolkit/README.md

 * ScrollingTextView: Scrolls text in the view
 * GridViewNoScroll: Automatically expandes the height of the gridview so you can put it inside of a list view or scroll view
 * StickyViewPager: Disable view pager from moving if you desire
+* SelectEndEditText: EditText view that always puts cursor at the end when focus is given.
+Great for remote control interfaces.

 ### Utilities